craftcms/europa-museum/README.md

 ## Overview

-The Europa Museum is a custom [Craft CMS](https://craftcms.com) marketing website for a stylishly-fictitious art museum.
+The Europa Museum is a custom [Craft CMS](https://craftcms.com) marketing website for a fictitious art museum.
 This repository houses the source code for our demo, which you can spin up for yourself by visiting [craftcms.com/demo](https://craftcms.com/demo).

 We’ve also included instructions below for setting up the demo in a local development environment with [Craft Nitro](https://getnitro.sh).